mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "They will not stop, Pomri.
 Not until everyone is under their thumb."

-"Then let us prick the thumb until there is no more blood to spill."
+"Then let us prick their thumbs," she said with nearly a smile, "until there is no more blood to spill."

 Setre let out a sigh, seeing that she wouldn't be able to convince her that easily.